How technology is helping improve safety culture in the workplace

 This requires companies to take a more holistic view of the safety culture in the workplace and then start by conducting a risk assessment.

 The risk assessment should be a collaborative process involving employees and management.
 The frontline employees — those who are exposed to the hazards — have an acute understanding of the risks that they pose.
-This helps organizations develop a better understanding of all the hazards in the environment and then work to mitigate them.

 Let’s explore other benefits of using technology to improve workplace safety.